We're committed to supporting the local honey bee population and educating our community about the importance of bees.

-We're committed to supporting the local honey bee population and educating our community about the importance of bees.
-Feasts for Beasts features a large indoor observation bee hive, home to more than 20,000 bees.
+Our Feasts for Beasts features a large indoor observation bee hive, home to more than 20,000 bees.
 The hive is housed between large sheets of plexi-glass where we can observe the bees hard at work building combs, filling them with honey and tending to the Queen.
+The space is illuminated with red light to enable viewing with minimal impact on the bees' natural behavior.
 The bees can come and go at will through a tube connecting the hive to the outside world.
-Our visitors can even name a bee in the exhibit!

 Honey bees are vital to our ecosystem and our food supply.
 Unfortunately, the honey bee population is decreasing rapidly worldwide due to a serious threat called colony collapse disorder.
 Without enough honey bees, our fruit and vegetable crops will disappear!
 We can help these important creatures through education and supporting bee colonies.